 24 Aug Oil Pulling: Miracle or Myth?

-About 5-7 years ago I started hearing a lot about, “oil pulling.”
+Sometime in maybe the 2000s, I started hearing a lot about, “oil pulling.”
 How it was an ancient Ayurvedic practice used extensively for thousands of years.
 And it seemed to cure everything from cavities to cancer.

 I had never heard of it.

 I had been studying Ayurveda since 1985, in the US, in India, and had never heard of it.

 A little surprising for such a powerful Ayurvedic practice to elude me for about 25 years of study and exposure, but stranger things have surely happened.
 Over the next 4-5 years, I heard about it more and more.
 It was a specific practice (described below).
 I heard the rationale for why it was such a powerful medicine for the body, and practiced it myself, to see what all the fuss was about.

 Then, a couple years ago I enquired of Dr. Robert E. Svoboda what he thought of the panacea-like claims associated with the practice of oil pulling.

 He had not heard of oil pulling.

 Dr. Svoboda is the first westerner ever to receive a Bachelor’s of Ayurvedic Medicine and Surgery (BAMS).
 He’s been at this for about 40 years.

 It seemed to me that the chances were very slim indeed that this reportedly powerful, popular, ancient Ayurvedic practice would have not made it into his education either.